nnkhoa/LitReview/AmnaDridi2019-Leap2Trend.md

 * Preprocessing

-    + Language-based: stop words/common academic vocabulary removal, build bag-of-word of unigram and bigram using word2phrase
+    + Language-based: stop words/common academic vocabulary removal, build bag-of-word of uni-gram and bi-gram using word2phrase

-    + Time-based: divide the corpus into smaller timespan using 2 different paradigms: incremental windows and sliding windows
+    + Time-based: divide the corpus into smaller time span using 2 different paradigms: incremental windows and sliding windows

 * Word Embeddings